Crupette/decent-engine/README.md

 # Decent Engine Old

-A basic my older projects.
+A basic framework for my older projects.
 Refined over a month of almost continuous development and documentation.

 ## Getting Started